 “What Makes a Website Credible” was a study published 15 years ago following three years of research at Stanford University, USA.

-In 2003, the web was a much different place than it is today, but the following statistic can be found on over 80,000 websites:
+In 2003, the web was a much different place than it is today, but the statistic above can be found on over 80,000 websites.